PlanterApp/planter_blog/content/posts/plan-your-spice-garden/index.md

   * It has a very warm flavor that's widely used in both sweet and savory dishes.
 Try it ground in baked dishes,
   * Fresh ginger can easily take the show in dishes, due to its strong and bright sweetness.
 My personal favorite salad dressing is made of carrot and ginger, and is a staple in most hibachi restaurants.
-  *
+  * Ginger can also be candied for an explosively spicy-sweet treat!
 * Peppers

   * Chili peppers and the like can be considered a spice!
-When dried, their spiciness takes a whole new level, and can be ground up into a powder
+When dried, their spiciness takes a whole new level.
+  * Paprika and Cayenne are both made from powdered, dried peppers.
+However, their spiciness levels are leagues apart- paprika is made with mild peppers like bells, and isn't very flavorful by itself, but it can be a great pairing to tomatoes or meat.
+On the other hand, Cayenne uses much hotter peppers, and should be used MUCH more sparingly, with care not to touch your face or eyes!
 * Mustard seed

   * just like coriander, let it go to flower and set seed